 Rejoinders help keep conversations going.

-There are three things that rejoinders communicate to someone who is talking to you:
+There are three things that rejoinders communicate:

 - I’m listening.